DevOpsproject-asn/AWS_Lambda/README.md

 • Provisioning done by AWS and Pay as you use
 • Bring your code and run on Lambda
 • Lambda is a serverless, event-driven compute service

+Use Case for AWS Lambda

+• Event Driven
+• Unpredictable demand